HERO-KUN/PAGER_WEB_MEMORY/README.md

   var pager = pagermemory_registerPager('main', document.getElementById('main_pager'), options);
 ```

-pagermemory_registerPager have 3 parameters : identifier, pagerElement, options
+pagermemory_registerPager have 3 parameters :
-- __identifier__ must be unique between all pagers in html.
+- __identifier__ is the identifier which must be unique between all pagers in html.
 - __pagerElement__ is the div element of pager
 - __options__ is the option object of pager. currently, 2 options are available for pager-memory : useOverscroll, usePointerEvent
   - __useOverscroll__ is the flag which enables overscroll fling effect